Prerelease:Animal Crossing: New Horizons

 - The same white simple wooden fence from the earlier screenshots can be seen at the end of the trailer, except with a more similar look to the wood fences in the final game.

 April 26, 2021

-An update post published on April 26, 2021 had a screenshot featuring a house that didn't exist in any released version of the game.
+An update post published on April 26, 2021 had a screenshot featured a house style that didn't exist prior to the 2.0 update in November.
 It was soon replaced with another screenshot, and on the Japanese version of the site, an apology was given.